Medi-Cal Frequently Asked Questions

-We want to make sure you get the most out of Medi-Cal or Healthy Kids HMO.
+We want to make sure you get the most out of Medi-Cal.
 Please read this page carefully to learn how to access all of the services and benefits your health plan has to offer.

 If you have any questions or need more information, please call Customer Service at 1-800-260-2055 (TTY: 711).

 An advance healthcare directive is a form you fill out before you are no longer able to make decisions for yourself because of an illness or any unexpected life situation.
 This form is used to tell your healthcare provider, family, and friends about the healthcare you want if you can no longer make decisions for yourself.
 The directive explains the types of treatment you want or do not want.
 It also allows you to name a person to be your healthcare agent.
 This person can be a spouse, family member, friend, or someone else.
 This person can make decisions for you if you can no longer make them for yourself.
 Your rights as a member of SCFHP apply to your chosen healthcare agent.